holgater/ConwaysGameOfLife/README.md

 # ConwaysGameOfLife
 This is a python program I wrote while at PyCon 2017.
 It was the first Python I wrote and I just wanted to familiarize myself with the basic syntax.
 This is Conway's Game of Life, a very basic simulation of growing, patterned life.
-You can find more details about Conway's Game of Life here: https://en.wikipedia.org/wiki/Conway's_Game_of_Life
+You can find more details about Conway's Game of Life here: https://en.wikipedia.org/wiki/Conway's_Game_of_Life.

+A summary of the graphics.py library can be found here: http://mcsp.wartburg.edu/zelle/python/graphics/graphics.pdf

 This is a very basic readme for now.
 Just explaining how to compile and run, and use the program.
 I will use it as a basic update history